abarran02/signal-generation/README.md

 ```
 The application will be available on the default port 5000.

-To display the Dash version, add /dash/ to the end of the localhost:
+To display the Dash version, add \dash\ to the end of the localhost:
 ```sh
 \dash\
 ```